CME/CE Lecture Seminars for Medical, Dental, Nursing and Allied Healthcare Professionals

 Western Europe…a destination for lifelong learners, history buffs, architecture fans, art lovers, cultural enthusiasts, connoisseurs of food and wine, and six-star service at sea!
-Explore vineyards and chateaux with three days in Bordeaux, and marvel at both the art and architecture of Bilbao’s iconic Guggenheim Museum.
+Explore vineyards and chateaux with two days in Bordeaux, and marvel at both the art and architecture of Bilbao’s iconic Guggenheim Museum.

 Honfleur’s unique character and atmosphere has inspired painters, writers and musicians over the ages.
 Nestled at the mouth of the Seine River, this small fishing port is renowned for the glorious voyages of discovery by its 17th century mariners, and has blossomed into one of Normandy’s most appealing harbors.
 Honfleur became a center of artistic activity in the 19th century.
 Eugène Boudin, the painter of stirring seascapes, was born here in 1824 and artists such as Courbet, Sisley, Pissarro, Renoir and Cèzanne have visited Honfleur.

 Preserved from World War II’s destruction, this quaint old Norman town has managed to retain its charm of yesteryear.
 The “Old Dock,” narrow jetty houses, the museums and monuments are witness to a rich heritage of art and history.